GnosisOracleAgent/prediction-market-agent-tooling/README.md

 ## Deploying

-> **Deprecated**: We suggest using your own infrastructure to deploy, but you may still find this useful.

 Create a deployable agent by subclassing the `DeployableTraderAgent` base class, and implementing the `answer_binary_market` method.

 For example, deploy an agent that randomly picks an outcome: